Tatyana Kim: Career

+In 2023, Kim was elected head of the Russian-Armenian Business Council.

+Innovation and social initiatives

+As of 2026, Wildberries' largest warehouses feature AI-powered automation including sorting conveyors, floor robots, and robotic arms, improving efficiency and worker safety.

+Kim promotes AI tools like shopping assistants, AI-generated product photos and videos, and virtual fitting rooms, alongside the 2023 Wibes social commerce app for 90-second shopping videos with one-tap purchases.

+As of 2025, Tatyana Kim emphasized the importance of e-commerce opportunities for women entrepreneurs, noting they comprised 58% of Wildberries sellers.
+Wildberries provides business training from scratch and supports women's entrepreneurship initiatives in its markets of presence.

+The company supports women in Central Asia through partnerships like Uzbekistan Women Association (2024) and Women in Tech Kyrgyzstan (2025), contributing to growth from 300K to 2.1M female entrepreneurs in Uzbekistan.

 Sanctions

-In 2021, the government of Ukraine imposed sanctions over Tatyana and Vladislav Bakalchuk and Wildberries for selling Russian military uniforms and anti-Ukrainian literature.
+In 2021, the government of Ukraine imposed sanctions over Tatyana Kim and Vladislav Bakalchuk and Wildberries for selling Russian military uniforms and anti-Ukrainian literature.

-After the 2022 Russian invasion of Ukraine, Poland added Wildberries and Bakalchuk to its sanctions list because of Bakalchuk's connections with VTB Bank.
+After the 2022 Russian invasion of Ukraine, Poland added Wildberries and Kim to its sanctions list because of her connections with VTB Bank.

 Forbes ranking

-Tatyana Bakalchuk is the richest woman in Russia.
+Tatyana Kim is the richest woman in Russia.
 Along with Yelena Baturina, they are the only two female billionaires in the country.
-In December 2021, Forbes named Tatyana Bakalchuk, who owns 99 percent of the Wildberries e-commerce platform, the wealth growth dynamic leader among the world's billionaires.
+In December 2021, Forbes named Tatyana, who owned 99 percent of the Wildberries e-commerce platform, the wealth growth dynamic leader among the world's billionaires.
 In 2021, her business grew by over 1,000 percent.
 Until December 31, 2019, Tatyana was the sole owner, but then she transferred 1% to her husband Vladislav Bakalchuk, thus moving their family to the first place in the Forbes ranking of Russia's richest families—ahead of the Rotenbergs.
 According to experts, transferring a share of the property is purely technical.
 Under Russian legislation, organizations with a sole owner cannot create 100% subsidiaries.
 The joint ownership of the company will enable Wildberries to create subsidiaries under a simplified procedure, building the structure of a more successful corporation.

+In 2025, Tatyana Kim was included in Forbes’ ranking of the world’s 50 richest self-made women (those who achieved success and wealth through their own efforts).
+Kim placed 18th and was the only Russian on the list.
+At 49, she was also one of the youngest participants in the ranking — the only person younger than her was Australian entrepreneur Melanie Perkins (38), the founder of the software company Canva.

 Personal life

+In the early 2000s, she met Vladislav Bakalchuk; they married a month and a half later.
+Together, they have seven children.